...

 Why does mowing height matter?

 Balance is necessary for everything, even your lawn.
 Scalping or cutting your grass too short puts stress on your lawn and can cause bare patches, poor growth, or obvious damage.
 Additionally, grass that has been clipped may be more susceptible to weeds, many of which need specific attention to be controlled.
 However, it’s not ideal to let your grass grow uncontrolled, either.
 In addition to making your lawn appear messy, too-tall grass can attract additional bugs and worsen the general health and thickness of your lawn.
 It’s a delicate balance, as we stated.
+Which Height Is Ideal for Grass Cutting?
+To maximize health, mow grass at different heights depending on type and growth.

 Grasses for the Cool Season